Azerbaijan - Country Commercial Guide

 Travel and Tourism

-Last published date: 2022-07-30
+Last published date:

 Overview

 Azerbaijan’s tourism sector strategy emphasizes event tourism, such as hosting business conferences and international sporting events.
-The expansion of airline destination offerings and simplified visa procedures have also increased tourism in Azerbaijan.
+The expansion of airline destination offerings and simplified visa procedures also have increased tourism in Azerbaijan.
 In April 2016, Azerbaijan and the United States signed an Open Skies Agreement.

 To attract more tourists to Azerbaijan, the government simplified the visa regime, creating the “ASAN” Visa System to process electronic visas within three days of application (three hours with payment of an expedite fee) for citizens of eligible countries, including the United States.
-A February 2017 presidential decree created “fast-track” routes, including adding ASAN payment and visa terminals, for entry to Azerbaijan at border checkpoints from the bordering countries Georgia, Iran, Russia, and Turkey.
+A February 2017 presidential decree created “fast-track” routes, including adding ASAN payment and visa terminals for entry to Azerbaijan at border checkpoints from the bordering countries Georgia, Iran, Russia, and Türkiye.
 In 2018, the Ministry of Culture created an independent State Tourism Agency to improve state governance in tourism and culture.

 Opportunities